Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 Julian arrived, as ever, almost literally right before he was needed, this time with a rather comical pile of trunks and other such things under his arms.
 She snapped a shot without even thinking.
 He bounced up cat-like to the platform - apparently they knew him pretty well - let it all fall to the platform’s grates without much care, and prowled over to say hello.

-"Professor Hurt and his dang books…Miss Ríos.
+"Professor Hurt and his dang books...
+Miss Ríos.
 Hi!"

 She frowned at him. *"...Miss Ríos?* Really?"